eggry/misalignment/README.md

 To run the code, ensure you have the following requirements:
 - Disk space: 70 GB
 - RAM: 64 GB (Ours: 256 GB)
-- GPU: 1 NVIDIA GPU with 48 GB of VRAM (Ours: NVIDIA A800 with 80 GB of VRAM)
+- GPU: 1 NVIDIA GPU with at least 48 GB of VRAM (Ours: NVIDIA A800 with 80 GB of VRAM)
 - OS: Modern x86_64 Linux with `git`, `curl`, `sha256sum`, and `bash`.
 (Ours: Ubuntu 22.04.3, Kernel 6.8.0-40-x86_64, bash 5.1.16)
 - NIVIDA Drivers: 525.60.13+ to support CUDA 12.x.
 (Ours: 535.104.05)
 - Python: >=3.10, <=3.12.6, with `pip` installed and support for virtual environments (`conda` or `venv`) (Ours: 3.11.9 installed via Miniconda 23.5.2)